Boost Your Shopify Store with Best Product Photography

 Step 2.
 Lock in a Style Guide Before Production Starts

-Before a single product is shot, define your structure.
-This includes angles, backgrounds, crop ratios, lighting preferences, and whether you’ll be using props, models, or stylized settings.
-Include formatting specs for Shopify like file sizes, aspect ratios, and naming conventions.
+Before a single product is shot, define the visual parameters: angles, backgrounds, crop ratios, lighting preferences, and whether props, models, or stylized settings will be used.
+Include Shopify-specific formatting specifications — file sizes, aspect ratios, and naming conventions.

 Step 3.
 Plan Shoots Around Drops